caltechlibrary/library-shell-curl-and-api/outline.md

             + seeing if a directory exists
             + combining conditions
         + switch statements when you and to make lots of choices
-    + loops
+    + repetition with loops
         + while
             + looking for something
             + looking until something
         + for/in
             + counting
             + iterating over a list
-    + organizing that you've written
+    + organizing what you created
         + functions
         + scripts
 + curl, how to get things from the web